ROCm/rocThrust/README.md

 #   BUILD_TEST       - OFF by default,
 #   BUILD_EXAMPLES   - OFF by default,
 #   BUILD_BENCHMARKS - OFF by default,
-#   DOWNLOAD_ROCPRIM - OFF by default and at ON the rocPRIM will be downloaded to build folder,
+#   DOWNLOAD_ROCPRIM - OFF by default, when ON rocPRIM will be downloaded to the build folder,
+#   RNG_SEED_COUNT   - 0 by default, controls non-repeatable random dataset count
+#   PRNG_SEEDS       - 1 by default, reproducible seeds to generate random data
 #
 # !
 IMPORTANT !
 # On ROCm platform set C++ compiler to HipCC.
 You can do it by adding 'CXX=<path-to-hipcc>'